SiR-PENt/lendsqr-admin-dashboard/Readme.md

  }
  ```

-This was implemented like this because we didn't know the shape of the data coming from the API, hence `Generics` came in handy.
-The above code implies that `currentItems` is a an Array of objects.
+This was implemented like this because the shape of the data coming from the API is unknown, hence `Generics` came in handy.
+The above code implies that `currentItems` is a an `array` of `objects`.

 The returned data was later populated in the UI with an `HTML Table`.
 This was used as the preferred method because `HTML Tables` allows for proper alignment of the kind of the design provided.
 Note that, this table is scrollable on mobile.